-(AIN) exists inside the forearm and this nerve helps move the thumb up and down.
-Its basic function is to assist in maneuvering the thumb as well as the wrists.
+AIN exists inside the forearm.
+This nerve helps move the thumb up and down.
+Its basic function is to assist in maneuvering both thumb and wrists.
 Therefore, when the median nerve or the AIN gets jammed, moving the wrist become excruciatingly painful.
 While others complain of constant thumb twitching that irritates them and causes numbness as well as pain.

 Disorders of the Median Nerve

 Carpal tunnel syndrome leads to symptoms such as experiencing numbness in hands, tingling in the fingers and extreme pain in the wrists and forearm.
 It usually occurs while sleeping when we tend to sleep in one position for long.

 Inter vertebral slip of the disks, tumors, or bone spurs that apply pressure on the median nerve fibers at the root level may lead to compression.
 This nerve may get damaged in many other ways as well, especially if the carpal tunnel gets diseased or inflamed, it will naturally disperse its pressure on the median nerve and thereby make it numb.

 The other causes could be nerve damage due to accidents, post surgery side effects that may have affected this nerve, though these do not last long and eventually diminish.